 If by any chance you have ever stumbled upon a big company that says nothing about them or the people they worked on you may have felt some mistrust towards them.
 Would you confide and trust in a company that promises will work on your project and that you have to paid them if they don’t mention anything about who will actually is behind them?

 Adding a Meet The Team page not only increases the level of trustworthiness that your website gives, but also showcases that there are real people, humans, working on this and not some shady project that has no backup.

 It will also prove to be a resourceful way of showcasing your company assets by presenting work from your coworkers or the ones involved in the company.

 Design without Content Is Just Decoration

 There are several things that you can show on a Meet the Team page.
-It’s not only about placing pictures and photographs, it’s also about the words and the information you showcase.
+It’s not only about placing pictures and photographs, but it’s also about the words and the information you showcase.

 Placing the name and even last name or even nickname of your members is the first thing to do.
-Adding a name to pictures ensures identity of your members, also, as a subtitle line, add the position or field they have on your company.
+Adding a name to pictures ensures the identity of your members, also, as a subtitle line, add the position or field they have on your company.

-Writing a piece of paragraph about the team member in question is a good start, don’t go over the top and make sure information is conscience and does precisely what it’s term says, inform.
+Writing a piece of a paragraph about the team member in question is a good start, don’t go over the top and make sure information is conscience and does precisely what it’s term says, inform.
 Add information about your coworker, background, abilities, their role in the office and current and previous work they have done.